Ashwagandha vs Reishi: The Two Roads to Rest

 3. Beyond Sleep: Secondary Benefits

-If you need a supplement that also supports physical performance, ashwagandha has the edge.
+Ashwagandha has been traditionally used by some practitioners to support physical wellbeing.
 A meta-analysis found it significantly improved VO2max in healthy adults and athletes (PMID: 32316411).
 A 2026 RCT further explored sustained-release formulations showing promise for healthy stressed adults (PMID: 41824889).

-If immune resilience matters more — during seasonal changes, travel, or periods of high demand — reishi's documented immunostimulant properties make it the stronger choice ().
+If immune resilience matters more — during seasonal changes, travel, or periods of high demand — reishi's traditionally valued immunostimulant properties make it the stronger choice.

 What This Means in Practice